CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 He searched him carefully; found nothing he wanted; took nothing at all from him.
 There was a calendar on the wall and he ripped off the topmost sheet and scribbled a message on the blank side:

 Sorry to leave you this way.
 No one ever sees my face and I can’t walk out of this dump with a mask on—hence the drugged cigarette.
 You’ll be okay in a couple of hours.
-Keep your Mouth shut and obey my orders.
+Keep your mouth shut and obey my orders.

 The room-key was still in the lock on the inside.
 The visitor went out, locked the door on the outside and tossed the key through the open transom.
 He heard it bounce on the carpet with a dull thud.

 The elevator shaft was down the hall, close to a turn in the dim corridor.
-The stealthy figure passed the empty shaft and descended the fire- stairs silently to the fifth floor.
+The stealthy figure passed the empty shaft and descended the fire-stairs silently to the fifth floor.
 He whipped out a key and let himself into a room.

 A spare little man with a crab-apple face laid down a big blue gun on the dresser and grinned.